 Today, we kick off a series on the top 10 security best practices we’ve come across based on our own experiences.
 As AWS and Security practitioners on large-scale AWS deployments, we’ve about seen it all.
 Most of these are very easy to implement and will go a very long way to ensuring your success on AWS.

 In AWS parlance, a “root” user is the login credential you used to create your AWS account with.
-This user used to be required for some very important aspects of your access to AWS services.
+This user was originally required for some very important aspects of your access to AWS services.
 Today, the best practices recommend that it is used only to create your initial administrative accounts in IAM.
 All future administration should then be done with these newly created IAM accounts.

 While still logged in as the root user, go to My Account and fill in the following sections: Alternate Contacts; Security Challenge Questions; and IAM User Access to Billing Information.

-Finally, you’ll also be able to set up and get to the billing analytics data via IAM users, which will allow you to work with 3rd party cost management platforms like Cloudability.
+- You will be able to set up and get to the billing analytics data via IAM users, which will allow you to work with 3rd party cost management platforms.

 A quick recap of our past AWS Best Practice posts: